haddonm/makehtml/README.md

 defined category of results.
 All plots should be .png files, and all tables are derived from saved .csv files.
-All files, the CSS, HTML, .png and csv files are saved to a user defined directory (*resdir*), which is the main user input requirement.
+All files, the CSS, HTML, .png and csv files are saved to a user defined directory (*resdir*), which is the main user input requirement, along with a *runlabel*.
+One can now provide a name for the webpages rather than use the default, which, for my convenience is set to ‘aMSE’, and this can be done in the *setuphtml* function by changing the value of the *analysis* argument.

 ## Installation